 Our Opinion, Should you Eat Raw Weed?

-In all honestly, unless you are juicing marijuana leaves, there is little benefit to eating raw weed.
-Its basically just wasting powerful product.
+Honestly, unless you are juicing marijuana leaves, there is little benefit to eating raw weed.
+It’s just wasting powerful product.
 Cannabis is expensive, and to date, most of the known benefits are from the decarboxylated cannabinoids.
-The raw cannabinoids just don’t pack the same punch.
+The raw cannabinoids don’t pack the same punch.

 Have any of you tried mowing down on any product before smoking it?
 Have you felt any effects?
-Let us know if you’ve eaten raw cannabis and what benefits you might have gotten out of it.
+Let us know if you’ve eaten raw cannabis and what benefits you might have gotten from it.
 We’d love to hear straight from the source!